Knee Surgeon in Kirkland, WA

 - Two menisci that act as shock absorbers

 If you injured your knee and noticed immediate sharp pain, a popping sound, or instability of your knee, you could have strained one of the four major knee ligaments.
-Contact our knee doctor if you are continuing to experience knee stiffness, knee swelling, popping noises, if you can’t fully extend or flex your knee, or if it is unstable and “gives out” when you walk.
+If you are continuing to experience knee stiffness, knee swelling, popping noises, if you can’t fully extend or flex your knee, or if it is unstable and “gives out” when you walk, contact knee surgeon, Dr. Robin Fuchs.
 A knee injury that doesn’t heal on it’s own or with conservative at home treatment may require additional treatment.
 Knee pain and other symptoms could also be a sign of arthritis, osteoarthritis, or rheumatoid arthritis of the knee.

 Sports injuries such as ACL tears, meniscus tears and cartilage injuries are commonly treated with surgery and are best managed in a specialized setting where advanced techniques can be chosen according to each patient’s specific needs.
 Athletes with acute knee injuries need sports medicine care that can help them return to being active as soon as possible.
 Minimally invasive arthroscopic techniques can be used to treat most knee injuries.